Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 <figcaption>First decryption loop in pseudo-C.</figcaption>
 </figure>

-While Ghidra is able to recover a decompiled code, it looks a little strange, and applies some difficult to understand mathematical operations, in this case, I recommend following the assembly code, since I think is cleaner, but mostly the algorithm is a loop which applies a decryption operation, using part of our password as key, and this is what it makes the challenge harder, since we have to find a proper password that correctly decrypts the PNG file. **Let's try to keep in mind the addresses of the decryption loop, since it's not interesting for the symbolic execution, and bypassing it we will save time and memory!**
+Although Ghidra is capable of generating decompiled code, it may appear somewhat unconventional and involve complex mathematical operations.
+In this case, I suggest referring to the assembly code, which tends to be clearer.
+The algorithm consists of a loop that performs a decryption operation using a portion of our password as the key.
+This aspect of the challenge makes it more difficult, as we need to find the correct password that successfully decrypts the PNG file. **It's important to remember the addresses of the decryption loop, as it is not relevant for symbolic execution, and bypassing it will save time and memory!**

-#### Fourth equation and second decryption loop
+#### Equation 4 and second decryption loop

-Once we step out the the first decryption loop, we will have the fourth equation in the code, we can see its assembly and its pseudo-C in the next pictures
+Once we step out the first decryption loop, we will have the fourth equation in the code, we can see its assembly and its pseudo-C in the next pictures:

 <figure>
 <a href="/assets/images/hex-ray-challenge/18.png"><img src="/assets/images/hex-ray-challenge/18.png"></a>